MihaiAC/learning-react/learning_react/react_notes/React.md

 ### DB ops
 Standard mode of operation: React interacts with a backend server (so frontend and backend are separated stacks).

+Just like in JS, fetch() - to use and send data -> returns a Promise (wrapper around an eventually received Response object).

+Cannot use async/await in a React component declaration.